limosek/prestashop-cli/README.md

 # Howto

 ## Installation ##
-Prestasoph-cli needs php5 cli and PHP pear package.
+prestashop-cli needs php5 cli and PHP pear package.
 It is theoretically possible to run this software on Windows using Cygwin but it is not tested.
 On debian systems, use:
 ```
 $ sudo apt-get install php5-cli php-pear php5-curl git